uktrade/feed-gov-back/README.rst

 The make file allows for installation of the library based on a local sdist build.

 To run it, create a virtual environment and activate it.
-Then either provide your own database or ``docker-compose up postgres`` to use the docker one.
+Then either provide your own database or ``docker-compose up`` to use the docker one.
 Start with::

     ./manage.py migrate
-    ./manage.py loaddata ../feeback/fixtures/*.json
+    ./manage.py loaddata ./feed/fixtures/*.json
-    ./manage.py createsuperuser
     ./manage.py runserver

-You can create your form via ``http://localhost:8000/admin`` and interact with the form via ``http://localhost:8000``.
+- You can create your form via ``http://localhost:8000/admin`` (create a superuser to access the admin)
+- interact with the form via ``http://localhost:8000``
+- load the form using a key only: ``http://localhost:8000/key``
+- load the form using a dict representation of it: ``http://localhost:8000/dict``